Living With Your Implantable Cardioverter Defibrillator (ICD)

 - Your ICD should be checked regularly to find out how the wires are working, how the battery is doing, and how your condition and any external devices have affected the ICD’s performance.

-- Your doctor may check your ICD several times a year by office visit, over the phone or through an Internet connection.
+- Your health care professional may check your ICD several times a year by office visit, over the phone or through an Internet connection.

 - ICD batteries last 5 to 7 years.